arebruvold/arebruvold/README.md

 Hi, I am Are Bruvold 👋

-I’m interested in all things data- & nanoscience, working with nanometrology and sp-ICP-MS raw data analysis.
+I’m interested in all things data- & nanoscience, working with nanometrology and sp-ICP-MS.
 I can be reached at aresb@hi.no (work) or arebru@gmail.com (private).